Home » The Guide To Cheap Flights in Europe

 • Low cost fly old planes : False – low cost companies actually fly some of the newest, most efficient planes in the industry due to them having better efficiency and fuel consumption.
 Thus less fuel consumption = lower prices

-• Low cost fly with inexperienced crews: False – the captains and first officers are exactly at the same level as other companies when it comes to experience and flight hours, as there’s a minimum of flight hours and experience needed before you can fly a commercial airliner.
+• Low cost fly with inexperienced crews: False – the captains and first officers are exactly at the same level as other companies when it comes to experience and flight hours.
+There’s a minimum of flight hours and experience needed before you can fly a commercial airliner.

 2. Comparing low cost airlines

-• EasyJet – have they roots in the UK and mainly fly to Western European destination, and their fleet also consists of Airbus only aircraft from the A3xx family.
+• EasyJet – have they roots in the UK and mainly fly to Western European destination.
+Their fleet also consists of Airbus only aircraft from the A3xx family.

 As far as services offered by these 3 companies, there are plenty of similarities.